 As you probably know, in April 2017, I was diagnosed with Parkinson’s.

-This summer I am taking part in Pedaling for Parkinson's - a cycling event that was created to raise awareness about Parkinson's and raise funds for research.
+In late August, I am taking part in Pedaling for Parkinson's - a cycling event that was created to raise awareness about Parkinson's and raise funds for research.
+Once again, I am a Rigid Rider, a team of riders with PD and their friends.

 Your support fuels the increasing need for research to improve quality of life and ultimately find a cure.